PRIVACY NOTICE (Why we collect your personal data and what we do with it)

 - Our reception staff, because they organise the diary, and coordinate appointments (but they do not have access to your medical history or sensitive personal information)

 - Other administrative staff, from time to time.
 Again, administrative staff will not have access to your medical notes, just your essential contact details.

 - Mailchimp to coordinate our messages, Physitrack to send you exercise programmes, Sumup who process payments, and other similar GDPR compliant systems which, from time to time, which will aid in services which are in “Legitimate Interest” or clearly consented to by you.
+Amazon shop services are provided by Amazon and links may be affiliate links.
 Any companies outside the EEA will have to have signed the US/EU Privacy Shield or will otherwise be compliant with GDPR.

 From time to time, we may have to employ consultants to perform tasks which might give them access to your personal data (but not your medical notes).
 We will ensure that they are fully aware that they must treat that information as confidential, and we will ensure that they sign a non-disclosure agreement.

 You have the right to see what personal data of yours we hold, and you can also ask us to correct any factual errors.
 Provided the legal minimum period has elapsed, you can also ask us to erase your records.
 We want you to be absolutely confident that we are treating your personal data responsibly, and that we are doing everything we can to make sure that the only people who can access that data have a genuine need to do so.

 By using this site and services, you are signifying that you accept this policy.
 If you don’t agree to the policy, please don’t use the site or services.
 Continuing use following posting of changes will be deemed to be acceptance of those changes.